ibm-cloud-docs/pattern-vpc-security/overview.md

  - **Virtual Private Cloud** - VPCs Can segregate various environments, e.g., one VPC for production, one VPC for Dev/Test, one for management, etc. And of course, there are use cases where there may be one general use VPC that is completely separate from another VPC in an account, i.e., a customer have two different workload environments.
 [Virtual Private Cloud](https://docs/vpc?topic=vpc-about-vpc)                                                                                 |
  - **Access Control Lists (ACLs)** - Segregate ingress and egress traffic within Virtual Private Cloud (VPC) subnets.
 [Access Control Lists (ACLs)](https://docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
  - **Security Groups** - Segregates traffic in and out of virtual server network interfaces.
 This could be considered host firewalling.
 [Security Groups](https://docs/security-groups?topic=security-groups-about-ibm-security-groups)
  - **Transit Gateway** - IBM Cloud’s Transit Gateway can interconnect IBM Cloud classic, IBM PowerVS and Virtual Private Cloud (VPC) infrastructures, keeping traffic securely within the IBM Cloud network.
-Transit Gateway can be deployed for: VPCs in the same region (local routing) VPCs in different regions (global routing) VPCs to your IBM Cloud classic infrastructure VPCs to PowerVS environments.
-Networks using a Generic Routing Encapsulation (GRE) tunnel On-premises networks using Direct Link to your IBM Cloud networks Now transit gateways are not always thought as a specific security capability, but Transit Gateways can provide a form of network segmentation known as Pretext Filtering.
+Transit Gateway can be deployed for: VPCs in the same region (local routing) and VPCs in different regions (global routing) VPCs to your IBM Cloud classic infrastructure VPCs to PowerVS environments.
+Now transit gateways are not always thought as a specific security capability, but Transit Gateways can provide a form of network segmentation known as Pretext Filtering.
 More information here can be found at: [Filtering Routes using Transit Gateway pretext filtering](https://docs/dl?topic=dl-prefix-filtering).
  - **NexGen Firewalls** - Firewalls at the Internet can segregate public access from internal private compute beyond L3/L4 filtering.
 It can be considered a key “demilitarized” zone segmentation.

 ### Options: